andrewgdotcom/ason/ason.md

 [DLE EOT] `^P ^D` 0x10,0x04
 ```

+Other DLE sequences containing ASCII graphical codepoints are permitted by ECMA-37, and are safe to use in ASON plaintext, but these have been left undefined to avoid line noise.

 C0 control characters with standard meanings in the plaintext layer
 -------------------------------------------------------------------

 The BEL, format effector and charset shift characters MAY appear in the plaintext layer of ASON, and have their usual meanings.
-If any escape sequences are used, they SHOULD be well-terminated and terminal-safe.
+If any locking-shift or escape sequences are used, they SHOULD be well-terminated and terminal-safe.

 ```
 [BEL] `^G` 0x07 (opaque)